sculptureform

-Purpose is to give a symbolic access to a different mood within the park.
-To introduce the elements of: less managed natural growth, playfulness, tactile surfaces, colours, shifts in scale, otherworldliness.
+The purpose was to give a symbolic access to a different mood within the park.
+To introduce the elements of less managed natural growth, playfulness, tactile surfaces, colours, shifts in scale, otherworldliness.

 References